taih304/Linux-Shell/Platforms interaction/AWS/README.md

 Then access to this ThingsBoard webpage on port 9090, if the public IPv4 DNS is ``ec2-18-212-189-52.compute-1.amazonaws.com``, then the access link will be: ``http://ec2-18-212-189-52.compute-1.amazonaws.com:9090/``

 After turning off the socat command run above, the ThingsBoard webpage will then go offline
+## Amazon S3
+Amazon S3 is a storage service.
+Stored file are called **object**.
+All objects are stored inside a **bucket**.
+Bucket can have folders.
+In order to store file, user has to create bucket.